MichaelHallik/MichaelHallik.github.io/_posts/2021-01-18-Running-Robot-Framework-in-a-virtual-environment.md

 If you do not know how to create such a variable, please query a web search engine: 'add environment variable <your_os>'.

 <h3> <a name="Create a virtual Python environment."> Create a virtual Python environment. </a> </h3>

+We are now finally ready to create our very first virtual environment.
+I am assuming that you have <a href="#Optional: create an environment variable WORKON_HOME.">created the WORKON_HOME environment variable</a>.